Chicago Community Trust: History

 Throughout the 1950s and 1960s, the Trust funded multiple cultural institutions and projects, including a design for the downtown lakefront along Grant Park and the creation of the Chicago Botanic Garden.
 It provided critical funds to schools, nurseries, and day care centers after the Our Lady of the Angels School Fire in 1958.
 In 1964, John G. Searle and Frances C. Searle became the largest donors in the Trust's history when they created the first Searle Fund at the Trust.

 In 1976, the Trust awarded $3 million in grants to the Leadership Council for Metropolitan Open Communities to oversee the Gautreaux Housing Program.
 Considered the nation's first "housing mobility program", Gautreaux placed 7,100 low-income families into mixed-income neighborhoods.
 In 2001, the Trust co-founded the Partnership for New Communities, which supported the largest and most ambitious public housing redevelopment in the country.
-From 2000–2014, the Trust incubated several nonprofits, including Voices for Illinois Children and the IFF (formerly Illinois Facilities Fund).
+From 2000 to 2014, the Trust incubated several nonprofits, including Voices for Illinois Children and the IFF (formerly Illinois Facilities Fund).
 It also funded the 12th World Summit of Nobel Peace Laureates and the Burnham Plan Centennial.

-From 2014–2015 the Trust celebrated its Centennial by partnering with multiple nonprofits and cultural institutions to organize new events in Chicago.
+From 2014 to 2015 the Trust celebrated its Centennial by partnering with multiple nonprofits and cultural institutions to organize new events in Chicago.
 In 2014, the Trust founded On the Table, an annual one-day forum designed to elevate civic conversation and spark collective action.
 More than 250,000 people have participated since 2014, and more than 30 communities have replicated On the Table events.
 In 2015, the Trust partnered with the Chicago Public Library's "One Book One Chicago" program, Chicago Ideas Week, and the Chicago Humanities Festival to foster civic dialogue.
 Also, in 2015, it announced the SMART Growth Program – a capacity-building program for Cook County's small arts and cultural organizations.